-1. The applicant must request a hearing within 60 calendar days from the date the notice of action is mailed, unless they can show good cause for a later request.
-If good cause exists, the

-- 2. If the applicant chooses to appeal the FFM determination and have the hearing held at the FFM, instruct the applicant to request the appeal via the Healthcare.gov website. - 3.
+- 1. The applicant must request a hearing within 60 calendar days from the date the notice of action is mailed, unless they can show good cause for a later request.
+If good cause exists, the request must be no later than 90 calendar days from the date of the notice of action. - 2.
+If the applicant chooses to appeal the FFM determination and have the hearing held at the FFM, instruct the applicant to request the appeal via the Healthcare.gov website. - 3.
 If the applicant requests the appeal be held with the state, follow the policy in this section applicable to state hearings.
 Local hearings are not applicable to FFM Determination of eligibility.